ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

-Maté is a deep learning framework compatible with pytorch(lightning), tensorflow(keras), and jax(flax).
-It is a package and experiment manager for deep learning.
-As a package manager you can add AI models, trainers and data loaders to your projects.
-As a project manager, Maté evaluates, trains, and keeps track of your experiments.
-Maté adds the source code of the dependencies to your project, making it fully customizable and reproducible.
+Welcome to Maté - the versatile and efficient deep learning framework!
+Maté is a package and experiment manager that seamlessly integrates with popular deep learning libraries such as PyTorch, TensorFlow, and JAX.
+Whether you are a seasoned deep learning researcher or just starting out, Maté provides you with the tools to easily add models, trainers, and data loaders to your projects.
+With Maté, you can also evaluate, train, and keep track of your experiments with ease.
+By including the source code of dependencies directly in your project, Maté ensures full customizability and reproducibility of your results.
+Get started with Maté today and elevate your deep learning experience! 🚀

 ## Installation 🔌